 The profile draws on elements from different parts of Europe, south-east Asia, India and Africa, which are richly reflected in the diversity of the area.

-The official unemployment figure for the province is 17,2% (Labour Force Survey, March 2007).
-This was somewhat lower than the national unemployment rate of 25,5% in March 2007.
+The official unemployment figure for the province is 17% (Labour Force Survey, March 2008).

 Agriculture and marine fishery